Wyntuition/jekyll-now/todo/03-work-project.md

 - resource use in jenkins, locks?
 - STORY

-    -simply try re-running any with failure
-    -* refactor etl_prep.sql (no update, right place?)
+    -simply try re-running any with failure; SEE JON'S COMMENTS -* refactor etl_prep.sql (no update, right place?)